Adani Ports & SEZ: Krishnapatnam Port

+Karaikal Port

+Around May 2021, Adani Ports and Special Economic Zone Ltd (APSEZ) was looking to buy Karaikal port in Puducherry at a valuation of ₹1,500-2,000 crore but multiple sources said that the deal is “not easy” to consummate given the ownership structure and the debt.

+However, by April 2023, APSEZ completed the acquisition of Karaikal Port, which is an all-weather deep water port developed in an area of 611 acres and commissioned in April 2009.

 Hazira Port

 The Hazira Port is a deep-water port located in the Gulf of Khambat, Surat, Gujarat.
 The port has been operational since 2005 and is a strategic port for Shell Energy India.
 Adani developed additional container jetties and multipurpose jetties.
-However in 2016, APSEZ faced setbacks to further development due to environmental complaints from the Hazira Fishermen Committee.
+However, in 2016, APSEZ faced setbacks to further development due to environmental complaints from the Hazira Fishermen Committee.

 Dhamra Port

 Dhamra Port, Bhadrak, Odisha is a deep-water, all-weather, multi-user, a multi-cargo port located between Haldia and Paradeep ports on India's eastern coast.
 It was acquired by Adani in 2014 for Rs 5,500 crore which was the largest port sector deal at the time.
 It can handle dry bulk, breakbulk, project cargo, and containers.
 It has an annual capacity of 40 MMT cargo which can go up to 100 MMT in the future.
 It is located near the mineral belts of Odisha, Jharkhand, and West Bengal.
 It is connected by a 62 km railway line to Ranital Link Cabin which connects the main Howrah-Chennai line.
 It features a fully integrated conveyor system for import and export, a coastal circuit for fast cargo transit, and rapid loading silos with 4000 TPH capacity.
 Situated between Haldia in West Bengal and Paradip in Odisha, the Port is located 215 km from Bhubaneshwar.
 The port serves as a gateway to Nepal, Bangladesh, Myanmar and the entire geopolitical region, including the ASEAN region.